East York Militia: East York Militia

+In July 1796 the regiment was part of a militia encampment at Brighton under Maj-Gen Jones.
 In 1797 the regiment formed part of the force stationed at Sheerness at the time of the Royal Navy Mutiny at the Nore.
 Sergeant Sutherland with a small detachment repelled a party of mutinous seamen and marines who attempted to land at Minster-in-Sheppey.
 For this action Sgt Sutherland was granted an Ensign's commission.

 During the French Wars the militia were employed anywhere in the country for home defence, manning garrisons, guarding prisoners of war, and for internal security, while the Regular Army regarded them as a source of trained men if they could be persuaded to transfer.
 Their traditional local defence duties were taken over by the Volunteers.
 As the invasion threat grew in 1796 the Militia was doubled in size: the East Riding was given an additional quota of 861 men to raise for the East York Supplementary Militia.
 The supplementary militia was disembodied in October 1799, but a fresh invasion scare in August 1801 led to them being re-embodied.
 The East York Supplementary Militia were sent to reinforce the main regiment, which at the time was deployed along the coast at Whitby, Scarborough and Bridlington; they were incorporated into the 'Old' East York Militia on 7 September.
 However, the preliminaries of the Treaty of Amiens were signed in October, and the militia regiments were marched back to their counties to be disembodied.

 The Peace of Amiens quickly broke down, and the militia were called out once more, the East Yorks regiment being embodied on 21 March 1803 under the command of Col Sir Charles Hotham, commissioned on 16 May.
 However, he was court-martialled on charges of irregularity and drunkenness of duty, and was succeeded by Col Arthur Maister, commissioned on 12 February 1808.
 After embodiment the regiment was marched to Chelmsford to resume home defence duties, while new volunteer units were formed.
-During the critical invasion summer of 1805, the East York Militia was stationed at Dover Castle and Dover Western Heights.
+During the critical invasion summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the East York Militia was stationed at Dover Castle and Dover Western Heights.
+On 1 September 1805, with 595 men in eight companies under the command of Lt-Col Maister, it was in Dover Barracks as part of Maj-Gen Lord Forbes's militia brigade.
 In 1810 the East York Militia was sent to London to suppress anticipated riots, and was stationed at the Royal Mint on Tower Hill.

 In 1807 the volunteer units were virtually abolished and replaced by a new force of Local Militia.
 These regiments were intended to serve only in their own counties and to be embodied only for short training periods, even in time of war.
 No substitutes were accepted, and men previously exempt from the Militia Ballot were liable for call-up; service was for four years.
 Most of the officers came from the old volunteer units.
 The East Riding organised four battalions of Local Militia: